gmartsenkov/shout/README.md

   # Usage

   Create your router, usually one per app but can be many.
 You'll define all the subscriptions in there.
-It's simply a GenServer that will keep track of subscriptions and allow you to add or remove more.
-(Don't forget to add it to your supervision tree)
+It's simply a GenServer that will keep track of subscriptions and allow you to add or remove subscriptions. **(Don't forget to add it to your supervision tree)**

   ### Router
   ```elixir